LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 Refine your configurations:

 - Refine `base` configuration by moving local state to a postgres database.
-- Refine `compute` configuration by moving local state to a postgres database.
+- Refine `repos` configuration by moving local state to a postgres database.

 Hint: configuration for `base` state:
 ```tf